tkeemon/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 Add a Course Image
 ************************

 The course image that you add in Studio appears on the student dashboard.

-It should be a minimum of 378 pixels in width by 225 pixels in height, and in .jpg or .png format.
-Make sure the image that you upload maintains the aspect ratio of those dimensions so that the image appears correctly on the student dashboard.
+On Edge_, the image also appears on the course summary page.

-In the following example, the course image that was added in Studio is circled in the student dashboard.
+In the following example, the course image that was added in Studio is circled in the student dashboard:

 .. image:: ../../../shared/building_and_running_chapters/Images/dashboard-course-image.png
  :alt: Image of the course image in the student dashboard

+On edX.org_, the course image you add in Studio does not appear on the course summary page automatically.
+You must work directly with your edX Program Manager to set up the course summary page.

+The course image should be a minimum of 660 pixels in width by 240 pixels in height, and in .JPG or .PNG format.

 #.
 From the **Settings** menu, select **Schedule & Details**.
 #.
 Scroll down to the **Course Image** section.
 #.
 To select an image from your computer, click **Upload Course Image**, then
    follow the prompts to find and upload your image.
 #.
 View your dashboard to test how the image will appear to students.

-.. note:: On edX.org_, the course image you add in Studio is used on the student dashboard, but does not automatically appear on the course About page.
-Work directly with your edX program manager to set up the About page assets and course image for the course summary page.

 .. _Add a Course Video: